mycsHQ/ns-suitescript-mocks/README.md

 Any contribution is more than welcome 🎉

+We are using [Airbnb base](https://github.com/airbnb/javascript) style, make sure you have ESLint/Standard plugin on your editor and have autofix enabled.

 Feel free to modify and [send us a PR](https://github.com/mycsHQ/ns-suitescript-mocks/compare?expand=1), we'll review and hopefully merge it.
 Before pushing your code, make sure that the tests are passing (at the moment, we only have `eslint`).